adam-zhu/functional-react-spa-starter/README.md

 Each route's folder contains

 * `index.js`: pure boilerplate.
 This file should never need to get touched.
-It includes the dynamic import for the route's container and includes the route reducer's `on_route_match` function which gets dispatched when the route mounts. `src/Fragments/RouteLoading` is also included here and passed to `AsyncWrapper` to display while the route's bundle loads.
+It includes the dynamic import for the route's container and includes the route reducer's `on_route_match` function which gets dispatched when the route mounts. `src/Components/RouteLoading` is also included here and passed to `AsyncWrapper` to display while the route's bundle loads.
 * `container.js`: entry point for render.
 This file contains the route's mapStateToProps and mapDispatchToProps functions and its render function.
 * `reducer.js`: this route's reducer and actions, including the boilerplated `on_route_match`
 * `container.scss`: styles for this route

 To create a new route, simply copy another route's folder and delete old code.
 Boilerplated file and function names do not need to change.
 The `src/Routes/index.js` file contains the export of all the routes, so be sure to update it with your new route.
 Similary `src/store/RootReducer.js` contains the export of all the reducers and root types.
 You will need to update it with your new route's reducer and types.

-`src/App.js` contains the router context and imports all the routes, so any common Fragments, like `src/Fragments/Header`, should be placed here.
+`src/App.js` contains the router context and imports all the routes, so any common components, like `src/Components/Header`, should be placed here.